Section 6: Using Awoonga, Flashlite and Tinaroo

 You will be prompted for the passphrase when you add the key to the agent.

 The short answer is to use SSH X11 tunneling and forwarding.
-Here are some generic instructions on how to do this:

-You will also need X11 server software installed and configured on the machine where you are displaying your results; e.g. your PC, Laptop, Workstation or whatever.
+First of all, you need X11 server software installed and configured on the machine where you are displaying your results; e.g. your PC, Laptop, Workstation or whatever.

 - For Mac OSX, X11 support is pre-installed and configured.